rcazzara/seldovia/_people/Foster_Creade_Anthony.md

 Seattle and he gave is occupation as carpenter.
 In 1934 they lived in Seattle, WA.
 In 1940 the family is also in Seattle, with 5 children:
 Edna, Jeanne, Jack, William, and Robert.
-In 1942 he registered for the WWII draft in Anchorage, AK.
+In 1942 he registered for the WWII draft in Anchorage, Alaska.
 His form indicated he was divorced.
 Emily remarried William F. Langland

 Chuck died in Peterson Bay, on September 24, 1948, at age 57.
 The death